MVAR: Visual Autoregressive Modeling with Scale and Spatial Markovian Conditioning: Experimental Results

-the effect of varying \(k\) from \(3\times3\) to \(9\times9\), as shown in Table~\ref{tab:neighbor_k}.
+\para{Effects of neighborhood size \(k\) in spatial-Markov attention.} The neighborhood size \(k\) is crucial in spatial-Markov attention, as it determines the size of the receptive field.
+A larger neighborhood provides broader context, generally improving performance.
+We conduct experiments to examine the effect of varying \(k\) from \(3\times3\) to \(9\times9\), as shown in \tabref{tab:1_neighbor_k}.
 The model improves significantly when \(k\) increases to \(7\times7\), but further increases results in only marginal gains.
-This is because spatial-Markov attention effectively captures fine-grained details within a compact neighborhood, while larger \(k\) values bring diminishing returns and redundant computation, as illustrated in Fig.~\ref{fig:motivation}(b).
+This is because spatial-Markov attention effectively captures fine-grained details within a compact neighborhood, while larger \(k\) values bring diminishing returns and redundant computation, as illustrated in \figref{fig:motivation}\,(b).
 To strike a balance between performance and computational cost, we choose \(k=7\times7\) for our final models.